samdai01/motion-detector/README.md

 <img src="https://user-images.githubusercontent.com/89489298/149049540-697bc27c-95ff-4483-ae13-4f9b52146137.png" width="785" height="594">

-* The program takes each frame of the input feed from the camera, converts it to grayscale, and blurs it to make the differences clearer.
+* First, the program takes each frame of the input feed from the camera, converts it to grayscale, and blurs it to make the differences clearer.

  <img src="https://user-images.githubusercontent.com/89489298/149049273-dad07f27-fb1c-4472-b463-dc95a60a69aa.png" width="785" height="594">

-* Then a black and white image that is composed of the differences between the first frame and the current frame.
+* Then, the differences in intensities between the original background image and the current frame are compared, and highlighted.

 <img src="https://user-images.githubusercontent.com/89489298/149049365-e5afdeb8-86f8-44b6-9d4e-18d0918b596b.png" width="785" height="594">

-* These differences are highlighted in white.
+* These differences are then "binary" converted where the difference is completely white, and the rest completely black.
+The find contours method will then highlight the white parts of this simplified frame and then provide coordinates for the drawing of the rectangle.

 <img src="https://user-images.githubusercontent.com/89489298/149049388-09f9c74f-dbf8-49e7-89ed-3ac47299e7a0.png" width="785" height="594">